Sheffield Victoria railway station: Closure

 Although the 1950s saw services at the station reach their peak, this period also marked the beginning of its decline.
 In 1953, Barnsley was an early casualty as the line ran almost parallel to the former Midland Railway's Sheffield Midland – Barnsley line, serving mostly the same communities.
 By the end of the decade, the expresses to Marylebone were either cut or re-routed to King's Cross (in the case of the Master Cutler).
 In the mid-1960s, there was a concerted effort to concentrate Victoria's remaining local and express train services at Sheffield (Midland) station.
 From 4 October 1965, most services were diverted to Sheffield Midland, adding 2 to 4 minutes to their schedules.
 The only trains remaining were to Manchester, via Woodhead, the Harwich boat train and trains to Bournemouth, York and Swindon.
 After September 1966, Victoria was left with just an hourly Manchester service and the daily Liverpool-Harwich "Continental" boat train service.

 In 1965, the second Beeching Report recommended that the Sheffield to Manchester service be consolidated; after much local wrangling, British Railways favoured the Hope Valley Line which was slower and not electrified, but served more local communities.
 In 1967, plans were announced to withdraw passenger services along the Woodhead route.
 Following public outcry, an inquiry was launched that took two years to be completed.
 Eventually, the inquiry backed British Rail's plans and passenger services were withdrawn from the line on 5 January 1970.
 The last train to Victoria station, an enthusiasts' special, arrived at 00:44 on 5 January and, from that point, the station was closed.

 Between 20 and 22 January 1973, the station was briefly reopened whilst Sheffield (Midland) station was completely closed for commissioning of the new power signalling box.

+The final use of the station by regular fare-paying passengers was unscheduled, and occurred on 17 June 1981, when points failure caused a Huddersfield to Sheffield Midland passenger service to be terminated there.

 The Manchester-Sheffield-Wath electric railway was entirely closed east of Hadfield in July 1981; the tracks through the Woodhead Tunnel were lifted in 1986.
 Passenger trains to and from Huddersfield, via Penistone, continued to pass through the station without stopping until May 1983, when they were diverted via Barnsley (the Penistone via Wadsley Bridge section then being closed to passenger traffic).
 All of the track through the station was lifted by 1985, except for the now single track goods avoiding line which still exists to serve the steelworks at Stocksbridge, and the station buildings were demolished in 1989 to make way for an extension to the adjacent Victoria Hotel complex.
 The slope that once led up to platform 1 survives as part of a pedestrian path to the car park.